mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

 The fully connected layer
 -------------------------

 The attention layer is usually followed by a fully connected layer.
-This layer is quite simple: we simply take the vectors that were produced by the attention layer and pass them through a fully connected neural network that is shared for all tokens.
+This layer is quite simple: we simply take the vectors that were produced by the attention layer and pass them through a fully connected neural network -- i.e., a [multilayer perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron) -- that is shared for all tokens.
 The sequence of an attention layer followed by a fully-connected layer is often referred to as a **transformer layer** as it forms the basis for the [transformer neural network](https://en.wikipedia.org/wiki/Transformer_(deep_learning)), which is an architecture built on attention used for mapping sequences to sequences proposed by Vaswani *et al.* (2017) in *[Attention Is All You Need](https://papers.nips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)*.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/transformers_attention_and_fully_connected.png" alt="drawing" width="550"/></center>